 Sightlines is the Professional Services division of DVSM, established in 2015 and works to provide capacity building supports to corporates, institutes, organisations, services and communities.
 Sightlines works in a way that involves actively listening to people and communities with lived experience of Domestic and Family Violence and draws on practice-based evidence and evidence-based practice to improve social, service and system responses to violence.

-The Sightlines Team includes DVSM’s CEO, the Sightlines Participation and Engagement Advisor, Sightlines Associate – Economic Wellbeing and Workplace & EAP Responses and team of Sightlines Associates who lead and/or support projects that relate to practice priorities and community needs.
+The Sightlines Team includes DVSM’s CEO, the Sightlines Participation and Engagement Advisor, Sightlines Associate – Economic Wellbeing and Workplace & EAP Responses, and Sightlines Associates, listed below, who lead and/or support projects that relate to practice priorities and community needs.

 Ian has also enjoyed the opportunity to work with a wide range of other people in child protection, immigration and citizenship, early intervention, women’s health, youth support and residential services.
 He provides supervision and reflective practice consultation and has delivered training for several Government Departments and many Non-Government Agencies, including the Australian Psychological Society.

 Among his colleagues, Ian is known for his interest in ‘Solution-Focused Brief Therapy’ and ‘Response Based Practice’ and for finding creative ways to gently contest pathologising and labelling practices.

 Ian considers himself fortunate to learn from others committed to social justice, particularly from people who are responding to violence and other forms of adversity.